Quads · Isolation movement

 How to perform the Leg Extension

-2. Set the ankle pad so it rests just above the ankle joint, not on the shin.
+2. Set the ankle pad so it rests just above the top of your foot on the front of the shin, not up on the calf.

 Suggested working range: 1015 reps.
 Default progression: double progression.